apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 A user can see stats about data distribution like so::

+TODO update with "Storages" field, add table with schema like in health keys, and document caveats.
+ShardBytes is an estimate.

   >>> for k, v in db.get_range_startswith('\xff\xff/metrics/data_distribution_stats/'):
   ...     print(k, v)
   ...